 A lot of people who grew up gaming in the 80s and 90s ended up creating websites and blogs where they talk about their favorite video games.
 Unsurprisingly, many of these games are the same ones they grew up with.
-But one of the main problems with covering such games is that you’ll have a difficult time finding good images to go along with the text.
+But one of the main problems with covering such games is that you’ll have a difficult time finding good images to go along with the text but to find ways to enhance photo quality with VanceAI Image Enhancer.
 Displays have advanced considerably over the past decade and modern ones don’t do a good job at showing old games as we used to see them back in the day.
 This is particularly noticeable in the case of old PC games, which used to look considerably worse than their console counterparts until about the early 2000s.

 So is there anything you can do to enlarge screenshots of old PC games in order to make them look good on modern displays?
 Yes, fortunately, such a solution does exist and it goes by the name of VanceAI Image Enlarger.
 True to its name, this powerful tool can take any image, regardless of resolution, and enlarge it by up to 8 times its original size.
 Even more impressive is the fact that it can do so without compromising the image quality.
 As an added bonus, the tools is very intuitive and easy to use.
 Here’s how it works: